 Have you ever wanted to make gorgeous, perfect, amazingly decorated sugar cookies?
 Well, that'll take a lot of practice, but this is the recipe you'll want to use.
-Seriously, this sugar cookie recipe is absolutely delicious, and is easy to use.
+Seriously, this is the perfect sugar cookie recipe--absolutely delicious, and so easy to make.
 No chilling the dough before rolling it out, and it holds its shape fabulously.
 If you want to bake amazing sugar cookies, this is the recipe you'll come back to again and again and again.

 - 1 teaspoon baking powder